24 November 2011 at 3.44pm | 2 Comments

-That most American of dance pieces, Rubies is one of three elements of Balanchine’s Jewels cycle alongside Diamonds and Emeralds.
-Soaked in razzmatazz and featuring sparkly choreography, Rubies is set to the music of Stravinsky, the Russian composer who became a US citizen in 1945.
+That most American of dance pieces, 'Rubies' is one of three elements of Balanchine's Jewels cycle alongside 'Diamonds' and 'Emeralds'.
+Soaked in razzmatazz and featuring sparkly choreography, 'Rubies' is set to the music of Stravinsky, the Russian composer who became a U.S. citizen in 1945.
 As to what inspired the work, one story claims Balanchine had the idea when purchasing a ring for his muse, ballerina Suzanne Farrell.
-Rubies is often performed on its own and is a staple of the Royal Ballet repertoire.
+'Rubies' is often performed on its own and is a staple of The Royal Ballet's repertory.

 Satyagraha - Philip Glass

 It may be based on Gandhi's philosophy of non-violence and sung in Sanskrit, but Satyagraha is arguably one of the finest American operatic achievements.
 A prime example of operatic minimalism, the opera makes up one part of Glass's 'Portrait' trilogy, alongside Einstein on the Beach and Akhnaten.
 The piece is divided into three acts, each related to a historical figure: Leo Tolstoy, Rabindranath Tagore and Martin Luther King Jr..

 Dr Atomic - John Adams